 - Rinse each leaf under cold running water and place the leaves in a large bowl.

-- Run the bowl as full with lukewarm water, swish the leaves around, then remove them to a colander to drain.
+- Run the bowl as full with fresh water, swish the leaves around, then remove them to a colander to drain.

-- Don’t let them soak in the water for long or you’ll rid them of vitamins, flavor and crispness.
+- Don’t let lettuce leaves soak in the water for long or you’ll rid them of vitamins, flavor and crispness.

 - This second rinsing step is important, as you’ll be surprised to find there will still be some dirt at the bottom of the bowl even after that initial cold water rinse.

-- After the final bath in the lukewarm water, run a blast of cold water over the leaves in the colander.
+- After the final bath, run a blast of cold water over the leaves in the colander.

-- Let them drain while you prepare for secret #3.
+- Let them drain while you prepare for step #3.

 - Dry each leaf carefully with paper towels